|page last modified November 16, 2017 426511||.|

-Maine citizens from all over the State came together to form Stop the East-West Corridor in early 2012 to address concerns about a proposal to build an East-West Transportation, Communications, and Utilities Corridor running through Maine and seriously affecting many communities all across the state.About us--our mission.
+Maine citizens from all over the State came together to form Stop the East-West Corridor in early 2012.
+They are concerned about the proposal to build an East-West Transportation, Communications, and Utilities Corridor across Maine.
+As proposed, the Corridor would seriously affect many communities and businesses all across the state and would irrevocably change its rural nature.
+Along with the changing communities and businesses, crypto trading is also widely becoming popular.
+Several people in the State are engaged in crypto trading.
+Modern technologies like bitiq trading are helping traders to earn huge profits.About us--our mission.

 Peter Vigue, CEO of Cianbro Corporation, proposes building a 500- to 2000-foot-wide fenced swath that would bisect Maine from border to border--from Coburn Gore to Calais.
 For now, the proposal includes a private, gated toll highway to accommodate high-speed truck traffic along that swath; Vigue is vague about whether it would, as expected, eventually incorporate pipelines in addition to truck traffic to transport oil and natural gas from Alberta and fracking fields in Quebec and New Brunswick or other natural resources from Maine.
 This could be the largest development project that the State of Maine has ever seen. [more about the corridor]